 On Saturday late morning, I made my way on the subway to Brooklyn to meet a friend of mine.
 It was freezing cold and pouring rain.
-It took me three transfers to find Rachael but that is all part of the New York adventure, and I love it.
-We met at a very charming Italian café on Manhattan Avenue called, Lella Alimenti.
-The café was packed and the noise was that perfect buzzing sound that lets your senses know you are right at home.
+It took me three transfers to find Rachael, but that is all part of the New York adventure, and I love it.
+We met at a charming Italian café on Manhattan Avenue called Lella Alimenti.
+The café was packed, and the noise was that perfect buzzing sound that lets your senses know you are right at home.
 Rachael told me that this was an authentic Italian café and that I would love the food – and naturally, I did.

-Within an hour, my three daughters joined us as well, and it just made the experience that much more enjoyable.
-I also happened to notice that the young gentleman who served us not only supported a strong Italian accent but man, was he a looker!
-You know, that kind of adorable expression with puppy dog eyes, coupled with a beyond charming personality.
-He was the kind of person who again, looks directly at the person with whom he is engaging, and he does so with an authentic smile on his face.
+Within an hour, my three daughters joined us as well, which made the experience much more enjoyable.
+I also happened to notice that the young gentleman who served us not only supported a strong Italian accent but, man, was he a looker!
+You know, that kind of adorable expression with puppy dog eyes and a beyond charming personality.
+He was the kind of person who, again, looks directly at the person with whom he is engaging, and he does so with an authentic smile on his face.
 Needless to say, I was so charmed by this young man that I had to speak Italian to him when we left.

 No. I don’t speak Italian.
-My father’s father was from Sicily and he spoke Italian.
+My father’s father was from Sicily, and he spoke Italian.
 Two of my father’s sisters speak Italian as well.
-When I was a very little girl, I too wanted to follow my Italian roots so I went to Italian school on the weekends, but I quit much too soon.
-I was quite young and impressionable, and all the other kids came from Italian speaking homes.
+When I was a little girl, I too wanted to follow my Italian roots, so I went to Italian school on the weekends, but I quit much too soon.
+I was quite young and impressionable, and all the other kids came from Italian-speaking homes.
 So, when I tried to speak and use what little vocabulary I had learned, they would giggle.
 Not out of spite, but just because I was placing emphasis on the wrong syllables.
-Italian words are awfully multi-syllabic so I’m sure it sounded quite funny to them.
-Anyway, after this happened repeatedly, I felt discouraged as though I just wouldn’t be able conquer it, and I gave up.
+Italian words are awfully multi-syllabic, so I’m sure it sounded quite funny to them.
+Anyway, after this happened repeatedly, I felt discouraged, as though I just wouldn’t be able to conquer it, and I gave up.
 Pity.
 It’s such a beautiful language and part of my family history.
-I guess it’s never too late though.
+I guess it’s never too late, though.

 “Grazie, Signore.
 Sei molto bello.
 Addio!”